Air New Zealand 777-300ER: Seat Map & Configurations

 Power: Universal AC and USB sockets

-How do you know which configuration you are flying?
+How can you tell which 777-300ER configuration you’re flying?

 Air New Zealand 777 300er Seat Map